 The society is free and open to all black students in Chemistry, studying at any level (UG,PGT,PGR).
 We also welcome anyone (both student and staff) who would like to support our black students and society initiatives.
 Please use the link below to express your interest to join or contact: wbcs at warwick dot ac dot uk

-WBCS and NEMP have partnered up to oversee an equality, diversity and inclusion project:
+WBCS has launched an equality, diversity and inclusion project: